cbatini/training_materials/EBI_NGS_Nov2024/days1_2_mapping_variant_calling_handbook_Nov2024.md

 ----
 :question: :question: :question: :question: **Questions**

 * What is the total number of sequences in each of the paired end fastq files?
-Do both lanes provide the same sequencing output (same number of reads)?
 * What is the length of the sequences in the fastq files?
-Is the length the same for both lanes?
 * How is the quality of the reads across the pair?
 Is one read better than the other?
 * Is there any issue with the data?
-* Can you write a loop in bash to process all fastq files?
+* Can you write a loop in bash to process both fastq files?
 ----

-Now **explore one sample** in FastQC and compare to what you have observed so far:
+Now **explore one human sample** in FastQC and compare to what you have observed so far:
 ----
 :question: :question: :question: :question: **Questions**